CommitteeOfZero/committeeofzero.github.io/projects/2018-07-02-cc-walkthrough.markdown

 After finishing all of this, there may be remaining delusions that have not yet been read.

 - In Chapter 5, choose <u>negative</u> for the delusion that follows after leaving the hospital.
-- In the fourth route, there is only one delusion trigger.
+- In Real Sky End, there is only one delusion trigger.
 If you have not already, select <u>both the positive and negative</u> options.

 # Additional Info